Arteinsana7/front-code-challenge-react/README.md

 # front-code-challenge

-This is the Valtech Front challenge
+This is the Valtech Front challenge forked By Eliana Yepez, seeking an internship with your amazing company !

 ## Getting Started